TT Premier Football League: League competition

-There are ten clubs in the TT Pro League.
+There are twelve clubs in the TT Premier Football League.
 During the course of a league season (from September to May) each team competes against every other team twice (a double round-robin system), once at their home stadium and once at that of their opponents.
 In the last nine matches of the regular season each team competes against every other team at neutral venues for a total of 27 games.
 Each match sees the winning team awarded three points, or in the case of a draw, the teams receive one point each.
 No points are awarded for a loss.
 At the end of each season, the club with the most points is crowned champion.
 If points are equal, the goal difference, followed by total goals scored, and then by head-to-head records between tying teams determine the winner.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship or for qualification to other competitions, a play-off match at a neutral venue decides rank.
 There is no automatic promotion and relegation between the Pro League and National Super League, the second-level in the Trinidad and Tobago football league system.
 Club members of the Pro League vote to determine which, if any, applications for admission into the league will be permitted with preference given to the Super League champion.